Using Server Actions in NextJS

 }

-You can disable JavaScript to see this feature still works, at which point it will execute a form submit command that reloads the page.
+You can disable Javascript to see that this feature still works, at which point it will perform a form submit command that reloads the page

-You can also see that when using server actions, the request header includes origin, host, next-action and cookie so that NextJS can automatically check CSRF and allow you to validate before use.
+You can also see that when using server actions, the request header includes origin, host, next-action and cookies so that NextJS automatically checks CSRF and allows you to validate before use

-Testing NextJS Single-Flight Mutation, only 1 request is needed to add/delete and reload content because the returned result is a React Server Component Payload containing component information already rendered on the NextJS server.
+Check NextJS Single-Flight Mutation, only 1 request is needed to add/delete and reload content, because the returned result is a React Server Component Payload containing component information already rendered on the NextJS server

 Happy coding!